kanuj3766/Javascript-hindi/Js_Tutorial/01_tutorial.md

 <b>3.
 External javascript file</b>
-We can create external  javascript file and embbed it in many html page.
+We can create external  javascript file and embbed it in many html page.<br>
-It provides code re-useability because Single javascript file can be used in several html pages.
+It provides code re-useability because Single javascript file can be used in several html pages.<br>
 At external Javascript file must be saved by js extension.
-It is recommended to embbed all javascript files into a single file.It increase the speed of the webpage.
+It is recommended to embbed all javascript files into a single file.It increase the speed of the webpage.<br>

-Let's Create an external javascript
+Let's Create an external javascript<br>

-message.js
+message.js<br>
-function msg(){
+function msg(){ <br>
-    alert("Hello javascript");
+    alert("Hello javascript");<br>
-}
+}<br>

 Let's include the javascript file into html page.
-It calls the Javascript function on click button.
+It calls the Javascript function on click button.<br>

-index.html
+index.html<br>
 <html>
 <head>
 <script type="text/javascript"STC="message.js>